klarkk3nt/smashthestack/level07/README.md

 fffffffc
 ```

 Since -4 is below 10, we can pass the first check `count >= 10`.
-It'll set the size argument for memcpy to be 0xfffffffc, and considering that that argument is treated as an unsigned int, that means that we're going to write WAY too much data.
+It'll set the size argument for memcpy to be 0xfffffffc, and considering that memcpy treats the size as an unsigned int, that means that we're going to write WAY too much data.
 We need a smaller number.
-Let's try to cause an overflow by passing in a huge negative number and seeing the result is.
+Let's try to cause an overflow by passing in a huge negative number and seeing what the result is.
 ```
 level7@io:/tmp/ZZZ$ ./test -2147483648 AAAAA
 0